mohammad-aloufi/audible-credit-spending/README.md

 # Implementation

-When I built the model pipeline, I used GridSearchCV.
-I used it because the way it works, you give it a few parameters like a grid, and then it combines them together in every possible way, giving us the best values hopefully.
+When I built the model pipeline, I used RandomForestClassifier algorithm and GridSearch.
+I used GridSearch because the way it works, you give it a few parameters like a grid, and then it combines them together in every possible way, giving us the best values hopefully.

-I also used the accuracy_score to measure the model score because It will give us the accuracy of how much it works against the testing data.
-As in, it calculate the amount it predicted right vs the times it predicted wrong and give us the score that way.
+# Refinement: Model Evaluation and Validation

+It didn't take much for me to get to 100% accuracy to be honest, I think that's mainly because there was a pattern that was very easy for the model to figure out.
+However, I managed to get to the same result but with less time by changing the parameters.
+At first, I was getting 100% accuracy with a training time of 0.14 minutes.
+I then decided to change the max_depth from 10 to 1, 5, and 10, I got a better result, 100% accuracy with  a training time of 0.08 minutes.
+I also changed the estimators and max_leaf_nodes so they wouldn't take as much time.

+I think the good thing here is that we saved time when building the pipeline rather than getting a better accuracy because the model is as accurate as it can get, and that's a good thing.

-# The expected solution
+# Justification

-The expected solution and the end result of this project is to help with the decision if buying with a credit is worth it or not with the help of the machine learning model I created.
-With the help of the web app as well, one can just launch the app and input the book data and just check and test the model.
+the end result of this project is a model and a web app to help with the decision if buying with a credit is worth it or not With the help of the web app as well, one can just launch the app and input the book data and just check and test the model.

+# Reflection

+This project was interesting to say the least.
+Since it's actually a personal project, it was something I looked forward to.
+I had a problem before starting this project, and now that I finished it, I can say that I don't have this big problem when deciding what to do when I want to buy books.
+I think that collecting the data was the hardest part.
+It took me some time to gather everything and label every book.
+But I made a script to help with that, and it actually helped.
+After that comes the building of the pipeline, it wasn't hard, but was really interesting to say the least, I thought I'd be messing with the parameters for a while, but it was an easy ride actually.

+# Improvement

+As for the improvements, I'm honestly happy that I managed to get to an excellent accuracy with my model, and for me that means I really did good with all the steps I did before, from data collection to building the machine learning pipeline and what not, however, I think that it could be deceiving just as much.
+I think I need more data to really test the model.
+For now I have just 100 books and it's enough for now, but I'd love me some data that go to other ranges of numbers too.
+I also would love to improve the app even more and add a feature where you just put in the link of the book, and it gets all the required info for you and then predict on them instead of you manually typing and selecting everything.

 # Installation